If you think that coaching leaders, managers, business owners, professionals, and up-and-coming talent is a passion for you, then you should do it.

 great at it, if others tell you that you have the “gift,” then I hope you will not be crippled by fear or by what others think.
 You get one

 The Center for Executive Coaching is always here to help, and I will personally support you.
-To discuss fit, first visit our website to learn about our programs at:
+To discuss fit, first visit our website to learn about our executive coaching certification programs

 Then contact me and I will be delighted to set up time for us to speak: